If you have a small business with multiple locations, how are you supposed to manage that on your website?

 The most important part?
 People will find relevant information instead of information created to rank better, that’s what search engine optimization is all about.
 Google is great at determining what people are looking for and giving it to them.
 If you can offer Google something good and relevant to show searchers, they’ll prioritize your business.

-Each page should answer this questions:
+Each page should answer this question:

-If a site offers unique services, tell about it.
+If a site offers unique services, tell me about it.
 The UPS store does a great job at this.
 You’ll find on each site page if they offer mailboxes, notary republic, etc.

-With a well formatted multiple location business website, you’ll rank better for local searches and visitors will find relevant information.
+With a well-formatted multiple location business website, you’ll rank better for local searches and visitors will find relevant information.

 SEO Is Still Important